se-edu/guides/tutorials/javaFxPart3.md

 For Duke, there are two events that we want to respond to, namely the user pressing <kbd>Enter</kbd> key in the text box  and clicking the `Send` button.
 These map to the `onAction` event for the `TextField` and the `onMouseClicked` event for the `Button`, respectively.

-First, let's #r#delete the following two lines## that shows a dialog box by default.
+First, let's #r#delete the following two lines## that show a dialog box by default:

 ```java{heading="Main.java" highlight-lines="7-8"}